Philosophy for Interscholastic Athletic Competition

 Field Hockey

-• Westbrook, Eliot, NB, Old Saybrook and HK only
+Westbrook, Eliot, North Branford, Old Saybrook and HK are the schools with teams

 Cross Country